STAGNet: A Spatio-Temporal Graph and LSTM Framework for Accident Anticipation: Methodology

 While the spatio-temporal object graph captures fine-grained object interactions, extracting global contextual features from the entire frame sequence is crucial for providing a holistic understanding of the scene.
 Most previous approaches~\cite{bao2020uncertainty, mahmood2023new, karim2022dynamic} rely on pretrained image models such as VGG16~\cite{simonyan2014very} for global feature extraction.
 However, this does not capture temporal features that span across frames.
 Thakur et al.~\cite{thakur2024graph} extract global frame-level features with I3D~\cite{carreira2017quo}, which derives features from a sequence of frames, thus capturing both spatial and temporal features.
 In this work, we utilize a pretrained SlowFast network~\cite{Feichtenhofer2018SlowFastNF} to extract frame-level spatio-temporal features.
 SlowFast networks have demonstrated better performance than I3D on video recognition benchmarks and have a dedicated path to process fast movements efficiently.
-This can be beneficial in processing dash-cam videos, where fast-moving objects are very likely.
+This is useful in processing dash-cam videos, which often contain fast-moving objects.

-To extract the global feature representation \( f_{\text{fr}}^t \) for a frame at time \( t \), we pass the current frame and the last-$u$ frames \( X_{\text{seq}} = (X_{t-u}, \dots, X_t) \) into the SlowFast network, which produces a high-dimensional spatio-temporal representation.
+To extract the global feature representation \( f_{\text{fr}}^t \) for a frame at time \( t \), we pass the current frame and the last-$u$ frames \( X_{\text{seq}} = (X_{t-u}, \dots, X_t) \) through the SlowFast network, which produces a high-dimensional spatio-temporal representation.
 These features are then projected into a lower-dimensional space using a fully connected (FC) layer.
-To further enhance temporal modeling beyond what is captured by the SlowFast network, we pass the transformed features through a Long Short-Term Memory (LSTM) module:
+To further enhance temporal modeling, we pass the transformed features through a Long Short-Term Memory (LSTM) module:

 where $\phi$ denotes a fully connected layer used for dimensionality reduction.
 This enriched global representation is subsequently used in the higher-level Spatio-Temporal Global Feature Learning module to support accurate accident anticipation.